bbsnly/chartjs-php/README.md

 ## Usage

 To use ChartJS-PHP, you need to create a new instance of the `Chart` class and set the chart type, data, and options.
 You can then render the chart to generate the HTML and JavaScript code for the chart.

+In the example below we will create a simple line chart using the `Chart` class.
+We will set the chart type to `line`, add labels and data to the chart, and set the chart options.

+It is also possible to use `BarChart`, `BubbleChart`, `DoughnutChart`, `LineChart`, `PieChart`, `PolarAreaChart`, `RadarChart`, and `ScatterChart` classes to create the respective chart types.

 ```php
 use Bbsnly\ChartJs\Chart;